Buying real estate in Laos?

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-7) Traditional wooden homes will lose popularity as modern construction methods and materials dominate
+7) Traditional wooden homes will become less popular as modern building methods and materials take over

 In Laos, modern construction materials like concrete and steel are becoming increasingly popular.